JNPRAutomate/ansible-junos-evpn-vxlan/README.md

 pb.init.make_clean.yaml           # Create temp directory for all devices

 pb.generate.variables.yaml        # Regenerate variables files for p2p links, Tenants and VNI

+pb.check.connectivity.yaml        # check if all devices are reachable via SSH

+pb.cli.show-bgp-summary.yaml        # Execute 'show bgp summary' on all devices and copy results in local directory pb.cli.show-ethernet-vxlan-esi.yaml # Execute 'show ethernet-switching vxlan-tunnel-end-point esi' on all devices and copy results in local directory
 ```

 # 2. Examples of configuration